Ask a Professor: How Texas Nurse Practitioners Can Fight the Rural Health Crisis

 “Lack of access to healthcare in the rural areas forces the residents to go to emergency rooms for routine and non-emergent medical service, increasing cost and placing additional burdens on the healthcare system,” says Dr. Abraham.

-Nurse practitioners could be the answer to Texas’s rural healthcare problems.
-According to the American Association of Advanced Nurse Practitioners (AANP), there are nearly 300,000 NPs currently practicing throughout the nation, with another 30,000 entering the workforce each year.
-As high-quality health providers, they’re trained to evaluate and diagnose patients, order and interpret diagnostic tests, and prescribe medications in all 50 states.
-They can fill a critical gap, especially in rural settings: over 85 percent of NPs are trained in primary care, and they’re more likely than physicians to settle in rural areas.
+NPs could be the answer to Texas’s rural healthcare problems.
+According to the American Association of Advanced Nurse Practitioners (AANP), there are over 385,000 NPs currently practicing throughout the nation.
+As high-quality health providers, they’re expertly trained to provide high-quality care across the lifespan.
+And they can fill a critical gap, especially in rural settings: over 85 percent of NPs are trained in primary care, and they’re more likely than physicians to settle in rural areas.

 Today, one in four rural care providers is a nurse practitioner, and the number is even higher in states with full practice authority laws.
-Further modernization of the scope of practice for NPs would decrease the number of patients living in rural primary care shortage areas from 23 million to 8 million, according to a report from United Health Group.
+Further modernization of the occupational licensing laws regulating NPs would decrease the number of patients living in rural primary care shortage areas from 23 million to 8 million, according to a report from United Health Group.

 Dr. Abraham, her colleagues, and groups like Texas Nurse Practitioners (TNP) are fighting back with advocacy efforts that reach all the way into the state legislature.